CRPS-Optimal Binning for Univariate Conformal Regression: Introduction

 \paragraph{Contributions.} \begin{enumerate} \item \textbf{Closed-form LOO-CRPS cost.} We derive the total leave-one-out CRPS of a bin of size $m$ as $\mathrm{cost}(S) = m W/(m-1)^2$, where $W = \sum_{\ell < r}|y_\ell - y_r|$ is the pairwise dispersion (Proposition~\ref{prop:cost}).
 This scalar is updated in $O(\log n)$ per extension step, giving $O(n^2 \log n)$ precomputation and $O(n^2)$ storage for all subintervals. \item \textbf{Exact optimal partitioning via dynamic programming.} The additive cost structure satisfies the optimal substructure property, so a DP recovers the globally optimal $K$-partition in $O(n^2 K)$ time (Section~\ref{sec:dp}).
-Unlike greedy binary segmentation~\cite{AugerLawrence1989}, which fixes cut points sequentially and can miss the global optimum, the DP evaluates all continuations simultaneously and is exact --- and vastly more efficient than exhaustive search, which would enumerate all $\binom{n-1}{K-1}$ candidate $K$-partitions. \item \textbf{Cross-validated $K$ selection.} We identify in-sample optimism as the reason within-sample LOO-CRPS fails as a model selection criterion and propose an alternating-split test-CRPS criterion that yields a U-shaped curve and a sensible $K^*$ (Section~\ref{sec:K}). \item \textbf{Conformal prediction sets and Venn connection.} We construct CRPS-based conformal prediction sets with finite-sample marginal coverage guarantees and show they are always connected intervals by convexity of the score.
-We also formalise the regression analog of the Venn Predictor, namely a constant-width family of augmented ECDFs, as the theoretical underpinning that motivates the LOO scoring construction (Section~\ref{sec:pred}). \end{enumerate}
+Unlike greedy binary segmentation~\citep{AugerLawrence1989}, which fixes cut points sequentially and can miss the global optimum, the DP evaluates all continuations simultaneously and is exact --- and vastly more efficient than exhaustive search over all $\binom{n-1}{K-1}$ candidate $K$-partitions. \item \textbf{Conformal prediction sets.} We construct CRPS-based conformal prediction sets with finite-sample marginal coverage guarantees.
+In the split-conformal case, convexity of the score guarantees that prediction sets are always connected intervals; in our transductive setting, single-interval structure is observed empirically in all experiments.
+The regression form of the Venn Predictor (a constant-width family of augmented ECDFs) is formalised as a complementary output in Appendix~\ref{app:venn}. \end{enumerate} A distinguishing feature of the method is that it is \emph{transductive}: all $n$ observations are used for both partitioning and conformal calibration, with no data held out.
+Split-conformal competitors must reserve a calibration set, effectively halving the sample available for model fitting.
+This data-efficiency advantage is particularly pronounced in small-sample settings.

-\paragraph{Organisation.} Section~\ref{sec:related} surveys related work.
-Section~\ref{sec:setup} fixes notation and defines the binning problem.
-Section~\ref{sec:cost} derives the closed-form LOO-CRPS cost.
-Section~\ref{sec:dp} presents the DP recurrence.
-Section~\ref{sec:precomp} describes precomputation and complexity.
-Section~\ref{sec:K} analyses $K$ selection, diagnosing the failure of within-sample LOO-CRPS, and proposes the cross-validated criterion.
-Section~\ref{sec:pred} covers the Venn band, conformal prediction, and the approximate-exchangeability trade-off that governs the choice of $K$.
-Section~\ref{sec:example} gives the synthetic numerical illustration.
-Section~\ref{sec:realdata} presents real-data experiments on Old Faithful and the motorcycle benchmark.
-Section~\ref{sec:discussion} discusses DP optimality and the role of CRPS.
-Section~\ref{sec:conclusion} concludes and identifies open problems.